manutest1712/azure-devops-flask/README.md

 #### Screenshot
 ![alt text](docs/images/Azure_Cloud_Shell_Project_Clone.png?raw=true)

-### Exute the unit tests from cloud shell
+### Execute the Unit Tests from Cloud Shell
-The unit test cases can be executed for the application from cloud shell by running the following command
+You can run the unit test cases directly from Azure Cloud Shell using:

 ```bash
 make all